 What Is Pet Screening for Rentals?

-Regarding the pet screening procedure for rentals, it is a methodical approach to find out if a pet will match a rental property.
+Pet screening is a formal process that landlords and property managers use to evaluate the status of a pet before a tenant moves into a rental home.
 This process is also a part of the necessary tenant screening procedure that every landlord should follow.

 The process generally includes several things below: